pymc-devs/pymc-examples/CONTRIBUTING.md

 to retake the work.
 Alternatively, you can also contact your reviewers on [Discourse](https://discourse.pymc.io/)

+As for review timeline, while you may get some reviews in a few hours or even some minutes if we happen to be working on related things, _you should not expect that to be the norm_.
+You should expect to receive review(s) for your PRs in 1-2 days.
+If two and a half days after submitting you still have not received any comment, let us know (i.e. tag whoever opened the issue you are addressing in a new PR comment.
+If at any point we were overwhelmed by PRs and delay this timeline, we will comment on your PR with an estimate of when you can expect a proper review.

 ### In the event of a conflict
 In the event of two or more people working on the same issue, the general precedence will go to the person who first commented in the issue.